megagonlabs/cypherbench/README.md

 python scripts/print_db_sampled_status.py
 ```

-After the graphs have been fully loaded, you can run the benchmark generation pipeline by:
+After the graphs have been fully loaded, you can run the task generation pipeline by:

 ```bash
 bash scripts/run_benchmark_generation.sh output/taskgen/
 ```

-The benchmark generation pipeline takes the following files as input:
+The task generation pipeline takes the following files as input:
 - [nl2cypher_generator_config.json](nl2cypher_generator_config.json) - The file that defines the question and Cypher templates (MATCH/RETURN patterns).
 You can create your own templates by following the syntax in the file.
 - [neo4j_info.json](neo4j_info.json) - The file that specifies the host and port of the Neo4j databases, including both the full-scale graphs and sampled graphs.
 - [graph_info.json](graph_info.json) - The file that specifies human-annotated characteristics (e.g. cardinality, participation, etc.) of the relations, which are used to detect semantically unrealistic questions (see Section 4.4.3 in the paper).

-Under the hood, the pipeline generates the benchmark by the following steps:
+Under the hood, the pipeline generates the tasks by the following steps:
 1. [generate_benchmark.py](cypherbench/taskgen/generate_benchmark.py) - Intantiate the templates on the sampled Neo4j graphs.
 2. [filter_long_running.py](cypherbench/taskgen/filter_long_running.py) - Filter out the tasks that take more than 30 seconds to execute on the full-scale graphs.
 3. [rewrite_question_llm.py](cypherbench/taskgen/rewrite_question_llm.py) - Rewrite the questions into more natural language using LLMs.